carolus4/carolus4.github.io/_posts/2025-10-16-Building-Giskard.md

 image: "/images/building-giskard-dawn.png"

 ---
 'Todo apps' feel to me like overhead, not support.
 This summer, I had a look at what's out there with AI, but it was still underwhelming.
-Rather than another premium subscription, I started experimenting with building my own productivity system.
+Rather than another premium subscription, I started experimenting with building my own productivity system, focused on problems that were most important to me personally: the emotional labor of prioritisation, staying intentional with how I spend my time, and simply having a good record of my tasks over time.

 Here's a look at what I tried, and some lessons learned along the way.

 ## “The fast fashion era of SaaS” ([Sam Altman](https://x.com/sama/status/1952084574366032354))